Laravel 11 - How to Integrate Google reCAPTCHA v3

 Step # 8 : Validate reCAPTCHA v3.

-Open the RegisterController and add validation for the g-recaptcha-response field if needed.
+Open the RegisterController and add the following validation rule for the g-recaptcha-response field.

 'g-recaptcha-response' => 'required|recaptchav3:register,0.5',